 Animals are on the move in the Spring.
 Use extreme caution driving in wooded areas or around ponds and lakes.
 Keep in mind that many animals, including deer, are more active during dawn and dusk.

 Spring is a great time to get out of the house and hit the open road for some fresh air, sunshine, and a change of scenery.
 It’s important to IBA that we deliver the coverages necessary to protect you and your family should an accident occur.
-Please contact us to review your current policy to ensure you are best protected on the winding road of life.
-Keep these safe driving tips in mind and safe travels this Spring!
+Please contact us to review your current policy to ensure you are protected on the winding road of life.
+Keep these driving tips in mind and safe travels this Spring!